deepdesperate/ToAutomateDocs/docs/index.md

     1. `Export Menu`: Start by Pressing: `Add Preset` and change settings for your first export preset.

-## Why ToAutomate?
+## **Why ToAutomate?**
 The tool is oriented towards production stages where efficiency/speed is appreciated.
-I can't force any of my workflows or tools to anyone.
+Still, I can't force any of my workflows or tools to anyone.
 But I am pretty sure, trying out these features for yourself can save a minute or two during each iteration of workflow and when iterating multiple times, it is a considerable amount of time.

 - Like finding which Low poly object doesn't have it's High Poly created or named wrongly in collection of `100` of objects or checking for multiple mesh of same `LP/HP` relationship.
 - Exporting Specific Collections for **Normal-Baking**, and different final mesh for **Exporting**.<br>
+    - Option to pre-define preset for Export settings for different types (FBX, USD, OBJ, DAE).
     - Option to exclude any child Collection from it's Parent Collection Export,
     - just define a quick preset in Export Manager for the workflow and it will export the collection tree without you manually selecting each collection each time.
 - **UV-Tools** UV Tools to help check whether every Baking objects has their Mirror/Array modifiers have offset, so they don't bake artifacts by mistake due to inverted mesh overlapping.